Hauntingly chic Halloween party ideas and inspiration

 You don’t have to live in a haunted mansion to pull off this party idea from home, it’s time to put those decorating skills to the test.
 Costumes are a must.
 Have friends play up the theme with billowing black silk or lace and Victorian-era costume jewelry to match.
 Pour dark red wine and put on the greatest hits of the saddest epoch, like Barber’s “Adagio for Strings,” to really get the party started.

+Break out the projector!
 Halloween is for The Birds.
-And Vertigo, The 39 Steps, North by Northwest, and any other Hitchcock movie you want to put on, too.
+And Vertigo, The 39 Steps, North by Northwest, and any other Hitchcock movie you want to screen, too.
 The man knew scares and suspense, but he also knew style.
-Have your guests show up in furs, pillbox hats, and fresh peroxide’d do’s (suits for the gentlemen), sip dry martinis and other bar classics, and accessorize with a few well-placed stuffed crows.
+Have your movie night guests show up in furs, pillbox hats, and freshly peroxide’d do’s (suits for the gentlemen).
+Serve bottled versions of dry martinis and other bar classics, and accessorize with a few well-placed stuffed crows.
 Don’t worry, they won’t move… or will they?

 In 1972, Marie-Helene Rothschild held a Bunuelian Surrealist Ball where guests like Audrey Hepburn and Salvador Dali showed up in mind-bending costumes to enjoy the fantastical feast.
-Like a great artist, you should steal some inspiration and host your own.
-Consider writing your guests’ names on tarot cards or old broken clocks instead of place cards; spray paint the artichokes with edible gold (don’t worry, it’s kosher); cook something from The Surrealist Dinner Cookbook.
+Like any great artist, steal some inspiration and host your own.
+Consider writing your guests’ names on tarot cards or old broken clocks faces instead of place cards; spray paint the artichokes with edible gold (don’t worry, it’s kosher); or cook something from The Surrealist Dinner Cookbook.
 There are ground rules, but what makes this party so fun is the sheer sense of anarchy: it is truly yours to invent.

 Every product in this post is one we personally love and can confidently recommend to our users.
 Paperless Post may earn a commission through affiliate links on this post.